Surety Bonding Capacity Increase Process for Contractors: California Public Works – BudgetBonds

 If the contractor can’t finish the project, the surety ensures it gets completed.

 If subcontractors or suppliers aren’t paid, the surety covers those costs—preventing liens or lawsuits.
+Payment bonds ensure subcontractors, suppliers, and laborers get paid, which is crucial on public projects.

 If a contractor violates laws (like prevailing wage requirements), certain bonds provide protection and help ensure legal compliance.